Heshtin/Chess-Transformer/README.md

-all legal moves other than the one played are assigned a score of 0 all llegal moves are assigned a score of -10 for positions where it is the winner's turn: the move played is optimal and is assigned a value of 1 + 1/(no of moves till victory) for positions where it is the loser's turn: the move play is incorrect and is assigned a value of -1 - 1/(no of moves till defeat) the above vector is constructed and undergoes softmax to achieve the target vector. these datapoints are added
+all legal moves other than the one played are assigned a score of 0 all llegal moves are assigned a score of -10 for positions where it is the winner's turn: the move played is optimal and is assigned a value of 4 + 1/(no of moves till victory) for positions where it is the loser's turn: the move play is incorrect and is assigned a value of -4 - 1/(no of moves till defeat) the above vector is constructed and undergoes softmax to achieve the target vector. these datapoints are added

+*for player moves, we choose 4 and -4 because a value of 4-5 will give a probability of about 0.6-0.75 when no other good moves are present which is high enough.
+However, it is not too high to the point where it would overshadow other potentially good moves.